icing/strcc/README.md

 a dominant factor.

 The other is how often the input matches or how narrowly it mismatches.
-Optimizations for longer strings oviously do not matter if the first character is always different.
+Optimizations for longer strings obviously do not matter if the first character is always different.

 ### HTTP